pRimeRly/ping-pong/README.md

 # Ping Pong Game

-This is a simple Ping Pong game implemented using Python's turtle module.
+This is a Python-based project that utilizes the turtle module to create a simple Ping Pong game.
+The project involves developing the game's mechanics, including the ball and paddle movements, collision detection, and scoring system.
+Additionally, the project requires implementing a user interface and game controls using Python's turtle graphics library.
+The final output is a functional Ping Pong game that can be played by one or two players.

 The game is played by two players, each controlling a paddle that can move up and down to hit a ball back and forth.
 The game continues until one player misses the ball, and the opponent scores a point.
 The game ends when one player reaches a pre-determined score.

 ## Getting Started
 To play the game, you need to have Python installed on your machine.
 You can download Python from the official website python.org.